Razer-Cynosa/ZoroX/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](https://t.me/DaisySupport_Official) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Zoro Support](https://t.me/UserbotCorei9) or simply submit a pull request on the readme.

 # ZoroX the telegram Bot Project
 ZoroX (Base AioGram)